astropy/old-astropy-website-src/affiliated/index.rst

-If you are considering creating a new astronomy package and would like it to be an Astropy affiliated package, we provides a package template to make it much easier to meet these standards.
+If you are considering creating a new astronomy package and would like it to be an Astropy affiliated package, we provide a package template to make it much easier to meet these standards.
 It provides the necessary structure to generate documentation like that used in the `astropy` package, a ready-to-use testing framework, and a variety of tools that streamline tasks like  user